 To set up a sale, Mei posts a photo and description of the item as a Facebook update and asks her fans to type “sold” as a comment.
 An invoice is then automatically emailed to them, turning Facebook into a direct point-of-sale.

 A few hours before the sale goes live, Mei posts some teasers and asks her fans to set up an account with Soldsie.
 They only have to do this one time and it’s super easy.
 I did it from my phone and it took less than 10 seconds (just type in your email address).
 Customers can pay their invoice using either PayPal or a credit card.
+If you wan to receive calls for orders, consider getting the Best business PBX now on sale.

 Why does this kind flash sale work so well?
 It’s urgent because a flash sale only lasts for a limited time, or until supplies run out.
 And it’s social.
 “When people see others commenting ‘sold’, they feel like they need to jump in and join the bandwagon or miss out on the fun,” Mei says.
 And buying this way fits right in with how people are already using Facebook, so it’s also very familiar.
 “Soldsie has put the products right in front of my fans, so they never have to leave Facebook” Mei explains.
 “They don’t have to click a link, or add stuff to a shopping cart, or log in to my website (because they’re already logged into Facebook).”